byjg/php-serializer/docs/serialize.md

 ### Customizing the Serialization

-These are the possible modifier for parse:
+These are the possible modifiers for parsing:

 | Method                   | Description                                     |
 |--------------------------|-------------------------------------------------|